-A permit or authorization to possess certain items otherwise used to make illegal drugs may be a defense.
+A permit or authorization to possess certain items otherwise used to make illegal drugs may be a defense, however.
 For example, pharmacists have access to a wide array of substances that may be used to manufacture illicit drugs.
 Also, certain chemicals and industrial supplies commonly used to make illegal drugs may also have legitimate uses that would require a permit.

 Marijuana Cultivation: State vs. Federal Laws

 While there is generally little difference among state and federal drug manufacturing laws, marijuana has carved out a special exception.
-The federal government treats marijuana cultivation similar to the manufacture of other Schedule I drugs with respect to charges and sentencing.
+The federal government treats marijuana cultivation similar to the manufacture of other Schedule I drugs with respect to charges and sentencing, but generally has had a "hands-off" policy toward state legalization efforts.

 Under federal law, cultivation of less than 50 marijuana plants can result in up to five years in prison, or up to a possible life sentence for 1,000 or more plants.
-Individuals in states that have allowed for the medical use of marijuana or have legalized it are not exempt from federal enforcement, but it’s not clear how enforcement of federal laws will be carried out.
+Individuals in states that have allowed for the medical use of marijuana or legalized its recreational use aren't exempt from federal enforcement, but it’s not clear how enforcement of federal laws will be carried out.

-Colorado and Washington legalized the recreational use of marijuana, but only Colorado allows non-medical users to cultivate the plant (six or fewer).
+Colorado and Washington were the first states to legalize the recreational use of marijuana, but of the two only Colorado allows non-medical users to cultivate the plant (six or fewer).
 States that allow the use of medical marijuana differ on whether (and how much) marijuana may be cultivated by approved patients.
-Patients in Hawaii may grow up to seven plants, but Connecticut does not allow cultivation by patients.
-See Medical Marijuana Laws by State for more information.
+Patients in Hawaii may grow up to seven plants, but Connecticut doesn't allow cultivation by patients.

-Drug manufacturing and drug cultivation are illegal under federal and state law, but there are some exceptions as noted above.
-If you have additional questions about the laws in your area or if you've been charged with the crime, you should speak with a criminal defense attorney near you today.
+Drug manufacturing and drug cultivation are illegal under federal and state laws, but there are some exceptions as noted above.
+Even in states that allow the cultivation of cannabis, you can be charged for violating certain limits and regulations.
+If you have additional questions about the laws in your area or if you've been charged with the crime, you should speak with a criminal defense attorney near you for a better understanding of how the law applies to your situation.